-SUMMER FLOUNDER (fluke) fishing is good in Long Island Sound.
-Better around Block Island Sound and off Montauk.
-Mid to western LIS anglers are reporting good numbers of smaller, sub-legal sized fish and a few keepers mixed in, up to 8 pounds.
-(Darien/Stratford/New Haven/Woodmont area).
+SUMMER FLOUNDER (fluke) fishing is a slow go for keepers in Long Island Sound.
+Better off heading to the south side of Fishers Island, Block Island Sound and or off Montauk.
+Mid to western LIS anglers are reporting good numbers of smaller, sub-legal sized fish and a few keepers mixed in, up to 4 pounds.
+(Norwalk/Darien/Stratford/New Haven/Woodmont area).
 You got to put your time in and be mobile moving from spot to spot.
-Fishing deeper tends to improve your chances for a "doormat" fluke.
+It's time to start fishing deeper to improve your chances for a "doormat" fluke.
 Fluke spots include south shore of Fishers Island (Isabella Beach, Wilderness Point), Watch Hill to Napatree Point, off the Stonington breakwater, mouth of the Mystic River to Groton Long Point, Lower Thames River channel, Gardiners Bay over to Greenport, NY, Twotree Channel, Black Point/Niantic Bay, Long Sand Shoal, Westbrook-Clinton area, Falkner Island area, New Haven Harbor to West Haven, off the mouth of the Housatonic River, Norwalk Islands, and across over to Port Jefferson, NY.
-Try drifting with a white or pink Bucktail Jig and attach a Berkely 3"- 4" Gulp Mullet in chartreuse, white or pink color.
-Fresh squid and or silversides (spearing) have also been producing some nice fluke.
 Minimum size is 18 inches and the daily creel limit is 5 fish per person.

-BLACK SEA BASS fishing continues to be excellent everywhere in Long Island Sound.
-Fishing over any deep water structure (gnarly bottom preferred) in 30 to 110 ft around slack tide will produce some trophy-sized "humpbacks".
-Fish shallower and you will catch some keeper-sized sea bass along with fluke, sea robins and smooth dogfish (aka sandsharks).
-It's important to continue to move from structure to structure to find these beautiful and awesome eating fish.
-Remember, CT black sea bass regulations are as follows...15 inch min. length, 5 fish daily limit from May 1st to December 31st.
-Berkely Gulp (swimming mullet), on a jig along with squid with a spinner works great for these "Bucketmouths".
+BLACK SEA BASS fishing is showing signs of slowing down as the larger fish head off into deeper water after the spawn.
+Fishing over any deep water structure (gnarly bottom preferred) in 100/125 to 150 feet around slack tide will produce some trophy-sized "humpbacks".
+Stratford Shoal (11B).
+Fish shallower and you will catch some keeper-sized sea bass along with fluke, a lot of sea robins and smooth dogfish (aka sandsharks).
+CT black sea bass regulations are as follows...15 inch min. length, 5 fish daily limit from May 1st to December 31st.
+Berkeley Gulp (swimming mullet), on a jig along with squid with a spinner works great for these "Bucketmouths".
 Clams and sandworms also work well.
-New York waters are open now.

-SCUP (porgy) fishing is very good in Long Island Sound.
-Like sea bass...they are very abundant.
-Hook up with your local party/charter boat to get into some of the best fishing ever!
-Porgy fishing has also been reported at these shore fishing locations: Rocky Neck State Park, Harkness Memorial State Park, Meigs Point Hammonassett, Sherwood Island State Park and Fort Trumbull State Park.
+SCUP (porgy) fishing is very good in Long Island Sound and shows no signs of quitting.
+Hens and Chicken Reef has been red hot for scup.
+Porgy have also been reported at a number of shore fishing locations including Rocky Neck State Park, Harkness Memorial State Park, Meigs Point Hammonassett, Sherwood Island State Park and Fort Trumbull State Park.
 Locate your favorite Enhanced Shore Fishing Opportunities for these hard fighting and excellent eating "Reef Slammers".
 These "panfish of the sea" are easily caught on sandworms/cut squid or any other small piece of bait.

-WEAKFISH fishing is good with 20-34 inch size fish being caught in the east and central sound.
-Central and western sound catches are improving as the population rebounds from low abundance.
-Many are caught while anglers bottom fish for fluke.
+WEAKFISH fishing has slowed down with a few large "squeteague" being caught this past week.
+Many are caught while anglers bottom fish for fluke or sea bass.
 Good fishing in Niantic, New Haven Harbor by the breakwaters over to Woodmont/Milford Point and along Stratford shoals to Darien.
-One of the best eating saltwater fish you will ever catch.
+One of the best eating saltwater fish you will ever catch and it's also the state fish of Delaware.